 The first step in planning your outdoor cooking area is to identify its location.
 Most homeowners choose a space that is minimal steps away from the back patio or deck.
-An ideal space is partially covered and allows for proper smoke ventilation, shade and weather protection during cold and wet seasons.
+An ideal space is a partially covered living space that allows for proper smoke ventilation, shade, and weather protection during cold and wet seasons.
 Once you have a grasp on its function and location, define the space.

 The right space

-The physical amount of space you need will depend on the kitchen’s function.
-Common outdoor kitchen features include built-in or standalone grills, a refrigerator, wet bar and sink.
-As a best practice, the space around the grill and sink area are the most important.
+The physical amount of space you need outdoors will depend on the kitchen’s function.
+Common outdoor kitchen features include built-in or standalone grills, a refrigerator, a wet bar, and a sink.
+As a best practice, the space around the grill and sink area is the most important.
 At a minimum, White recommends having a couple of feet on either side of both the grill and sink for ease of food prep.
 Design/build experts who have experience remodeling outdoor spaces can help you identify how to best use an outdoor space.

 Appliances and accessories

-Once logistics are in place, the sky’s the limit with appliances and accessories.
-You can create a wood-fired pizza oven, weathered wood cabinets from materials like cedar and redwood that can withstand the elements, an outdoor sound system for the ultimate outdoor entertainment area, ceiling fans, grills built into granite countertops or even see-through fireplaces that connect the indoors to the outdoors.
+Once logistics are in place, the sky’s the limit with kitchen appliances and accessories.
+You can create a wood-fired pizza oven, weathered wood cabinets from materials like cedar and redwood that can withstand the elements, an outdoor sound system for the ultimate outdoor entertainment area, ceiling fans, grills built into granite countertops, or even see-through fireplaces that connect the indoors to the exterior kitchen.

 Need a little inspiration?
 Matt White recommends viewing the outdoor kitchen suite from Kalamazoo Outdoor Gourmet, a company prided on being pioneers in the art and science of outdoor living.
-When you’re ready to get started on the design — contact the experts.
+When you’re ready to get started on the design — contact our experts.
 Our design/build remodel team has experience remodeling kitchens and can help you create the ultimate outdoor kitchen.